Home

 This value is equivalent to what is typically reported by other fitting programs such as the ATSAS program.

-For a perfect fit this value should be close to unity.
+For a perfect fit, this value should be close to unity.

 However, since we already know in advance we will not be getting a perfect fit due to us comparing two different experimental techniques, we will not put too much weight on its exact value.